 Ultimately, their hope is that the price we pay for food should reflect the real cost of production.
 This way those who own the land can keep it productive and fertile, afford to pay workers a living wage, and turn a big enough profit to encourage future generations to follow in their footsteps.

 This family connects with other LOCAL, like-minded farmers to deliver their produce to your door.
-You might receive produce from the Capay Farm or others they partner with that sell farm products such as hand-crafted jams, pasture-raised eggs, dairy, artisan olive oil and small-batch honey.
+You might receive produce from the Capay Farm or others they partner with that sell farm product such as hand-crafted jams, pasture-raised eggs, dairy, artisan olive oil and small-batch honey.
 This is a very close-knit group that works together to make the face of Farm Fresh to You.

 If having a personal relationship with your farmer and you are okay with paying what it actually costs to grow certified organic sustainable food, Farm Fresh to You (or Full Circle for those outside of California) is likely the best grocery box for you.

-Overview of Imperfect Foods
+Review of Imperfect Foods

 Philosophy: Wasting food is a tragedy when 1 in 6 people don’t know where their next meal is coming from.
 It’s bad for people and bad for the planet.